-Canon 750D versus Canon M10
+Canon 750D vs M10

 The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in February 2015 and October 2015.
 The 750D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 750D has a resolution of 24 megapixel, whereas the M10 provides 17.9 MP.
+The 750D has a resolution of 24 megapixels, whereas the M10 provides 17.9 MP.

-Body comparison: Canon 750D vs Canon M10
+Body comparison: Canon 750D vs M10

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (46 percent) than the Canon 750D.
 Moreover, the M10 is substantially lighter (46 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Canon 750D»||5.2 in||4.0 in||3.1 in||19.6 oz||440||no||2015||749||discont.||check|
+|Canon 750D»||5.2 in||4.0 in||3.1 in||19.6 oz||440||n||Feb 2015||749||-||Canon 750D|

-|Canon M10 (⇒ lft)||4.3 in||2.6 in||1.4 in||10.6 oz||255||no||2015||499||discont.||check|
+|Canon M10«||4.3 in||2.6 in||1.4 in||10.6 oz||255||n||Oct 2015||499||-||Canon M10|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The M10 was launched at a markedly lower price (by 33 percent) than the 750D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Canon 750D vs Canon M10
+Sensor comparison: Canon 750D vs M10

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.